ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 * Configure static `/etc/hosts` entries on the new hosts for the storage hostnames for bootstrap purposes.
 * Configure static routes on the new hosts to ensure that traffic to the NFS is driven over the NFS subnet and storage VLAN.
-* After migration, open a support ticket to ensure that IBM Support decouples the NFS storage from the original instance.
+* After migration, open a support ticket to ensure that {{site.data.keyword.cloud_notm}} decouples the NFS storage from the original instance.
 This way, the storage is not cancelled when the original instance is deleted.

 ## Can I reuse my existing Active Directory in the new vCenter Server instance?
 {: #faq-v2t-migration-ad}

-Most customers do not use the AD/DNS servers that are deployed with VMware vCenter Server®, but instead added their own domain controllers as an additional identity source to vCenter Server and NSX Manager.
+Most customers do not use the AD/DNS servers that are deployed with vCenter Server, but instead added their own domain controllers as an additional identity source to vCenter Server and NSX® Manager.

-You can preserve the existing Active Directory (AD) controllers for ongoing use if you are aware of the following information:
+You can preserve the existing Active Directory™ (AD) controllers for ongoing use if you are aware of the following information:

 * The new instance deploys new domain controllers that it must use for DNS and authenticating the IBM automation users.
-* If you are using VMs, the domain controllers from the old instance can be migrated to the new instance.
+* If you are using virtual machines (VMs), the domain controllers from the old instance can be migrated to the new instance.
 If you are using VSIs, the domain controllers from the old instance can be used by the new instance.
-If the new instance is deployed with a different root domain than the original instance, the domain controllers can be added as an identity source to vCenter Server and NSX manager.
+If the new instance is deployed with a different root domain than the original instance, the domain controllers can be added as an identity source to vCenter Server and NSX Manager.
 So, if the old instance domain is `example.cloud.local`, the new instance can be named `example.cloud2.local`.
 The original AD can be configured to delegate DNS for this domain to the new AD, and users can log in using their existing `user@example.cloud.local` identities to access resource hostnames like `instance1-vc.example.cloud2.local`.
 * If the original AD is deployed as a VSI, open a support ticket to ensure that IBM Support decouples the VSI from the original instance to ensure that the VSI is not cancelled when the original instance is deleted.
 * In all cases, it is advised to back up the original controllers before you remove the original vCenter Server instance.

 ## Can I use vMotion with vSphere Encryption between the two vCenter Server instances?
 {: #faq-v2t-migration-encryption}

-With vSphere encryption, it is possible to perform an advanced cross vCenter vMotion on vSphere–encryption–protected virtual machines.
+With vSphere® encryption, it is possible to perform an advanced cross vCenter vMotion on vSphere–encryption–protected VMs.
 You need to upgrade the source vCenter to v7.0 and connect both vCenters to the same Key Management System (KMS) and assign it the same name.
 Also, ensure that you have equivalent storage encryption policies in each vCenter Server.

 ## What happens to assets that were deployed manually?
 {: #faq-v2t-migration-manual-custom}

 If you added deployed assets to the instance manually, after initial deployment, the automation does not know about them.
 Therefore, you must migrate the assets to the new instance manually.

-## I have VMware workloads on IBM Cloud Bare Metal Servers with vSphere 6.5 and 6.7 and the support is ending.
+## I have VMware workloads on IBM Cloud bare metal servers with vSphere 6.5 and 6.7 and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-classic}

-The End of General Support for VMware vSphere® 6.5 and 6.7 is 15 October 2022.
+The End of General Support for VMware vSphere 6.5 and 6.7 is 15 October 2022.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5/6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

-Instances with IBM Cloud Bare Metal Servers vSphere 6.7 servers are not orderable after 21 June 2022.
+Instances with {{site.data.keyword.cloud_notm}} bare metal servers vSphere 6.7 servers are not orderable after 21 June 2022.
 IBM Cloud support for ordering all update levels of vSphere 6.5 ended on 10 October 2021, and vSphere 6.5 will not be orderable after 21 June 2022.

-IBM Cloud recommends an upgrade to vSphere 7.x.
-If you ordered your servers from the Bare metal catalog for IBM Cloud Classic Infrastructure, you have the following options.
+{{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
+If you ordered your servers from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
 For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
 Alternatively, if you are running vCenter, you can upgrade your vCenter, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run Hardware Compatibility Checks for the upgrade.
-* Order new IBM Cloud Bare Metal Servers with vSphere 7.x from the Bare metal catalog for IBM Cloud Classic Infrastructure or from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering.
+* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure or from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering.
 Configure your vSphere host and vCenter Server and migrate the workloads.
-After the workloads are migrated, you can remove the ESXi hosts from vCenter Server and decommission the old servers through the IBM Cloud portal.
+After the workloads are migrated, you can remove the VMware ESXi™ hosts from vCenter Server and decommission the old servers through the {{site.data.keyword.cloud_notm}} portal.

-## I have VMware Solutions Dedicated - VMware vSphere, IBM Cloud Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
+## I have VMware Solutions Dedicated - VMware vSphere, {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 or 6.7, and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do to keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-vss}

 The End of General Support for vSphere 6.5 and 6.7 is 15 October 2022.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5/6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

-Instances with IBM Cloud Bare Metal Servers vSphere 6.7 servers are not orderable after 21 June 2022.
-IBM Cloud support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 will not be orderable after 21 June 2022.
+Instances with {{site.data.keyword.cloud_notm}} bare metal servers vSphere 6.7 servers are not orderable after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 will not be orderable after 21 June 2022.

-IBM Cloud recommends an upgrade to vSphere 7.x.
+{{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
 If you ordered your servers from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
 For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
 Alternatively, you can upgrade your vCenter Server, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run hardware compatibility checks for the upgrade.
-* Order new IBM Cloud Bare Metal Servers with vSphere 7.x from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering, configure your vSphere host and vCenter Server, and migrate the workloads.
-After the workloads are migrated, you can remove the ESXi hosts from vCenter and decommission the old servers from the IBM Cloud portal.
+* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering, configure your vSphere host and vCenter Server, and migrate the workloads.
+After the workloads are migrated, you can remove the ESXi hosts from vCenter and decommission the old servers from the {{site.data.keyword.cloud_notm}} portal.

 ## I have VMware Solutions Dedicated - vCenter Server with NSX-V, IBM Cloud Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
 What do I need to do to keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-vcs}